Civil Rights Trail Itinerary

 12 West Jefferson Street

 Travel to Tuskegee and Moton Field, home of the Tuskegee Airmen National Historic Site.
 Tuskegee Airmen were among the best fighter pilots of World War II.
-Also visit the Tuskegee Institute National Historic Site, which includes The Oaks, home of Booker T. Washington; the George Washington Carver Museum; and the historic Tuskegee University campus.
+Visit the Tuskegee Institute National Historic Site, which includes The Oaks, home of Booker T. Washington; the George Washington Carver Museum; and the historic Tuskegee University campus.
 Later, see the Tuskegee Human and Civil Rights Multicultural Center with its photography and videos about the infamous Tuskegee Syphilis Study as well as a timeline through Alabama history.
 Overnight in the area.

-- Moton Field and Tuskegee Army Air Field, where the Tuskegee Airmen, famed black aviators, learned to fly.
+- Moton Field and Tuskegee Army Airfield, where the Tuskegee Airmen, famed black aviators, learned to fly.

 - The Oaks, home of Booker T. Washington.